Buyout group 3i prepares to sell car parts maker Hilite -sources

-FRANKFURT, Feb 3 (Reuters) - Private equity group 3i is preparing to sell German car parts maker Hilite International in a deal that could be worth more than 400 million euros ($541 million), two people familiar with the transaction said.
+FRANKFURT (Reuters) - Private equity group 3i (III.L) is preparing to sell German car parts maker Hilite International in a deal that could be worth more than 400 million euros ($541 million), two people familiar with the transaction said.

-Large car component manufacturers such as BorgWarner and Hitachi, along with Chinese suppliers, will be approached to gauge interest, the sources said.
+Large car component manufacturers such as BorgWarner (BWA.N) and Hitachi (6501.T), along with Chinese suppliers, will be approached to gauge interest, the sources said.

-Hilite, which makes automatic transmission parts and cam-phasing systems that help engines to run more efficiently, numbers leading carmakers Volkswagen, Daimler , BMW, General Motors and Chrysler among its customers.
+Hilite, which makes automatic transmission parts and cam-phasing systems that help engines to run more efficiently, numbers leading carmakers Volkswagen (VOWG_p.DE), Daimler (DAIGn.DE), BMW (BMWG.DE), General Motors (GM.N) and Chrysler among its customers.

 The company was bought by 3i in 2011 at a valuation of about $300 million, sources familiar with the deal said at the time.

-It has about 1,300 employees, annual sales of 340 million euros and earnings before interest, tax, depreciation and amortisation of about 60 million euros.
+It has about 1,300 employees, annual sales of 340 million euros and earnings before interest, tax, depreciation and amortization of about 60 million euros.

 The price for Hilite is expected to be between 360 million euros and 420 million euros, the sources said, equivalent to a valuation of six to seven times its core earnings.